pizzadotdoggo/pizzadotdoggo/README.md

   ★ I may not respond, but I will INT!
 Sometimes I prefer not to type!

   ★ I am neurodivergent and sometimes don't understand social cues or just stuff in general, please me patient with me!
+Also due to this tone tags are apreciated!

  ★ I am a **minor** do **not** under **any** circumstances be weird towards me **please**